andreterceiro/dio-mobile-meu-tudo--introduction-to-react-native/README.md

 And teacher commented that some TVs are equipped with an Android Box, then you also can develop software with React Native for these platforms.

+As you could saw in the teacher explanation, we will use the format TSX (TypeScript with XML), but some people use the format JSX (JavaScript with XML).